-Cell Phone or Work Number where you can be reached the day of the field trip
+Cell Phone or Work Number where you can be reached the day of the field trip was absent from school on

 Anansi Charter School ABSENTEE SLIP

 Please call the Anansi Charter School as soon as possible if your student is going to be absent.
 A written statement of reason for absence must be received by the school on the day of the student's return, and State law requires that after 3 days of illness a written doctor's excuse be provided for documentation.